soxueren/atsd/api/sql/README.md

 | `false` | `tags.status IS NOT NULL` |
 | `NULL` | `tags.status IS NULL AND tags.status = NULL` |

-Since `WHERE` clause includes only rows that evaluate to `true`, conditions such as `tags.status = 'a' OR tags.status != 'a'` will not include rows with undefined tags.status column.
+Since the `WHERE` clause includes only rows that evaluate to `true`, conditions such as `tags.status = 'a' OR tags.status != 'a'` will not include rows with undefined tags.status column.

 `NULL`s are ignored by aggregate functions.